MiguelGillesIT/IVOIRJOB/README.md

 ### For first login in admin space:
 * Go on /Admin/Login URL and type fakeAdmin@gmail.com and fakeAdminPassword as credentials to log yourself.
-* Create a new admin account
+* Create a new admin account.
-* Disconnect yourself
+* Disconnect yourself.
-* Log yourself with your new account
+* Log yourself with your new account.
 * Delete the previous one for security purposes.

 You're now ready to fully use IVOIRJOB.
 I hope you will have fun while using it 👍.